microsoft/TypeScript/doc/spec.md

 Named types are referenced through ***type references*** (section [3.6.2](#3.6.2)) that specify a type name and, if applicable, the type arguments to be substituted for the type parameters of the named type.

-Named types are technically not types—only *references* to named types are.
+Named types are technically not typesâ€”only *references* to named types are.
 This distinction is particularly evident with generic types: Generic types are "templates" from which multiple *actual* types can be created by writing type references that supply type arguments to substitute in place of the generic type's type parameters.
 This substitution process is known as ***instantiating*** a generic type.
 Only once a generic type is instantiated does it denote an actual type.

 TypeScript has a structural type system, and therefore an instantiation of a generic type is indistinguishable from an equivalent manually written expansion.
 For example, given the declaration